AbdullahZulfiqar2005/AbdullahZulfiqar2005/README.md

 - 📱 Mobile and Web apps
 - 🧠 Data analysis & backend systems
 - 🛠️ Reverse engineering & APK mods
-- 🐧 Custom Linux distros with security tooling
+- 🐧 Linux distros with security tooling
 - 🧰 Freelance projects & UI/UX revamps

-🚀 My current mission: **Be job-ready by September 2025.**
 🧪 Learning like a mad scientist to bridge the gap between uni and industry.

 ---